Skip to main content

 Must-Try Dishes: Afternoon Tea Box, Finger Sandwiches, Warm Dark Belgian Chocolate Ganache Torte

-What makes it special: A townhouse-style room that suits private tea parties and intimate events.
+What Makes it Special: A townhouse-style room that suits private tea parties and intimate events.

 8